nhselect/step1-training/content/user-guide/administrator/04-registering-delegates/index.md

 **Bulk registration** – Clinical Centre Manager or Administrator can register multiple delegates in the platform using an excel upload (no confirmation is then required)​

-**"Add a member of staff" (For Learners only)** – Educator / Managers can trigger an email invite  to Learners in the platform to self-register (via “Add a member of staff” action) when they go to enroll them on the Step 1 proficiencies (no confirmation is then required) – Not recommended​
+**"Add a member of staff" (For Learners only)** – Educator/Managers can trigger an email invite  to Learners in the platform to self-register (via “Add a member of staff” action) when they go to enroll them on the Step 1 proficiencies (no confirmation is then required) – Not recommended​

 In this section, we will show you how to perform the first 3 options. ​